shopware/docs/guides/integrations-api/general-concepts/request-headers.md

 --header 'sw-skip-trigger-flow: 1'
 ```

+## sw-access-token

+Any request to the StoreAPI needs an Authentication with a sw-access-token.
+Refer to [Authentication & Authorization](https://shopware.stoplight.io/docs/store-api/8e1d78252fa6f-authentication-and-authorisation) section of Store API for more details on this

-## sw-access-token & sw-context-token
+## sw-context-token

-Refer to [Authentication & Authorization](https://shopware.stoplight.io/docs/store-api/8e1d78252fa6f-authentication-and-authorisation) section of Store API for more details on these headers.
+The `sw-context-token`` is used to recognize your customers in the context of the StoreAPI.
+Refer to [Authentication & Authorization](https://shopware.stoplight.io/docs/store-api/8e1d78252fa6f-authentication-and-authorisation) section of Store API for more details on this

 ## sw-currency-id